softwaremill/ox/doc/basics/error-handling.md

 ## Application errors

-Some of the functionalities provided by ox also support application-level errors.
+Some of the functionalities provided by Ox also support application-level errors.
 Such errors are represented as values, e.g. the left side of an `Either[MyError, MyResult]`.
-They are not thrown, but returned from the computations which are orchestrated by ox.
+They are not thrown, but returned from the computations which are orchestrated by Ox.

 Ox must be made aware of how such application errors are represented.
 This is done through an `ErrorMode`.
 Provided implementations include `EitherMode[E]` (where left sides of `Either`s are used to represent errors), and